HTTP-RPC/Kilo/README.md

 ```

 ## Content Generation
-The `PageServlet` class can be used to facilitate generation of human-readable content such as invoices or reports.
+The `PageServlet` class can be used to facilitate generation of document-oriented content such as invoices or reports.
 This class supports read-only database access and shares a connection instance with `WebService`.

 ## API Documentation
 An index of all active services can be found at the application's context root: